Admission Requirements

 Students can choose one of two options to fulfill their Master’s degree requirements: the “All-Course” option or the “Thesis” option.
 The requirements for both options are listed below.

-All-Course Option
+All-Course Option:

 - Students completing the “all-course” option must take a coordinated sequence of ten courses.
+All courses must be completed within five years from the start of the student’s first class.

--
+- Applied Physics

 Thesis Option:

 - Students completing the “thesis” option must take a coordinated sequence of eight courses and prepare and submit a Master’s thesis.
+All requirements should be completed within five years.

-- Students electing to choose the thesis option should get prior written approval from both their academic advisor and the program chair and must work with an approved research advisor.
+- Students electing to pursue the thesis option must obtain prior written approval from both their academic advisor and the program chair and must work with an approved research advisor.
+The research advisor can be any current full-time faculty member at the Department of Mechanical Engineering at Johns Hopkins University or a current instructor within Engineering for Professionals Mechanical Engineering program.

-- While working on the thesis, students must enroll in the two-course sequence EN.535.820 Master’s Graduate Research and EN.535.821 Master’s Thesis Writing, where the research advisor serves as the instructor for both.
+- The research work should generally start after the student finishes all the course requirements for their chosen focus area and should not take more than 3 consecutive semesters.
+While working on the thesis, students must enroll in the two-course sequence EN.535.820 Master’s Graduate Research and EN.535.821 Master’s Graduate Thesis, where the research advisor serves as the instructor for both.

 Course Planning and Search